priyanka199309/Instacart_Basket_Market_Analysis/README.md

 In our example, data.isnull().sum() is used to get the number of missing records in each column Exploring Relationships

-Now, we will analyze the correlations between variables focusing on order behavior, product details, and customer interactions. for that  we will merge the tables.
+Now, we will analyze the correlations between variables focusing on order behavior, product details, and customer interactions. for that  we will merge the tables and find the co-relations between all the elements and do our findings for business prospective to help the stakeholders of the company to understand the data more.